NachoCP/TrainingProgram/docs/0200_architecture.md

 ### Streamlit

 Streamlit is an open-source framework designed to make it easy to create and share custom web applications for machine learning and data science.
 It offers a simple, intuitive way to rapidly build data-driven applications, making it ideal for this project.

+## Technical Debt

+- **Scalability and performance with Streamlit**: Streamlit is primarily designed for rapid prototyping and small to medium-scale applications.
+This is not scalable for production application.
+- **Monolithic structure**: Currently, the backend service operates as a monothilic combining all business logic and the data manipulation.
+Over time, this could make the backend service harder to maintain and scale as more features are added.
+Breaking down the backend into microservices or serverless functions will allow better maintainability and scalability.
+- **Data Storage Layer**: It is important to verify whether the current data storage layer (PostgreSQL and Milvus) can scale effectively as the amount of data grows.
+If not properly optimized, this could lead to bottlenecks and performance degradation.
+- **Cache Layer**: The absence of a cache layer means all requests are being processed in real-time, which could lead to performance issues as the system scales.